nnagewad/nnagewad/README.md

 ### ⚡ Fun fact:
 - Geek out on music, art and film
-- Photography has become my new hobby
+- Photography has become my main hobby